anirudhsuresh/Anirudh-Suresh-Ramchandran/README.md

 ## EXPERIENCE
 ### Graduate Student Researcher -*UC DAVIS*
-* Designed a closed-loop model of a lettuce crop growth cycle and its greenhouse model in Python and validated the plant’s growth results with existing literature
+* Developed a closed loops model for a lettuce plant grown in a Greenhouse .
+Validated the plant's growth cycle with existing literature.
-* Designed an environment using Open-AI gym to model the greenhouse environment, to use a Reinforcement learning agent, to predict greenhouse parameters, and, hence, to optimize the growth model of the plant
+* Built reinforcement learning agent to predict greenhouse parameters and, hence, optimize the plant's growth model.
+* Utilized Open AI -gym to create the plants greenhouse model environment

 ### Data Quality and Electronics Intern - Schneider Electric, Bangalore, India
-* Data collection of near-miss accidents and other incidents.
+* Set up a data base for collection of near-miss accidents and other incidents in the factory floor.
-* Visual Data Analysis to help in gain insights to develop company policies.
-* This aided in the reduction of factory downtime by 2% from previous months by preventing these near miss accidents
+* Performed visual and expolratory analysis on collected data.
+* Presented  results to team and wrote requested executive summary detailing strategy to help reduce factory downtime to present to end clients and senior leadership

 ## Certifications :
 1. Git Complete: The definitive, step-by-step guide to Git: Udemy